MicrosoftDocs/win32/desktop-src/com/turning-off-call-security.md

 ---
 title: Turning Off Call Security
-description: Call security determines whether a client has permission to call a server's methods.
-There are two ways to disable call security One involves using Dcomcnfg.exe to modify the registry, and the other requires calls to CoInitializeSecurity. ms.assetid: '7ce162d0-20e0-4385-ad9f-472f2c17b060'
+description: Call security determines whether a client has permission to call a servers methods.
+There are two ways to disable call security One involves using Dcomcnfg.exe to modify the registry, and the other requires calls to CoInitializeSecurity. ms.assetid: 7ce162d0-20e0-4385-ad9f-472f2c17b060 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Turning Off Call Security

 Call security determines whether a client has permission to call a server's methods.
-There are two ways to disable call security: One involves using Dcomcnfg.exe to modify the registry, and the other requires calls to [**CoInitializeSecurity**](coinitializesecurity.md).
+There are two ways to disable call security: One involves using Dcomcnfg.exe to modify the registry, and the other requires calls to [**CoInitializeSecurity**](/windows/win32/combaseapi/nf-combaseapi-coinitializesecurity?branch=master).

 -   [Turning Off Call Security Using DCOMCNFG](#turning-off-call-security-using-dcomcnfg)
 -   [Turning Off Call Security Programmatically](#turning-off-call-security-programmatically)